ankurnandu-canvass/canvass-ecom/README.md

 # canvass-ecom
-This is a java library Shopify api
+This is a java library for Shopify api

 This will allows you to connect to the shopify api's